Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Choosing NW and K

-\item \cite{haley_2017} propose a systematic method to obtain the optimal bandwidth for multitaper spectral estimation given a time-series.
-The method minimizes the Mean Squared Error (MSE) of the log spectrum, which is a combination of its squared (local) bias estimate and the variance estimate.
-Assuming that the true spectrum is smooth, one can estimate the local bias using a spline approximation that determines the curvature of the spectrum.
+\item \cite{haley_2017} propose a systematic method to obtain the optimal bandwidth for multitaper power spectrum estimation given a time-series.
+The method minimizes the Mean Squared Error (MSE) of the log power spectrum, which is a combination of its squared (local) bias estimate and the variance estimate.
+Assuming that the true power spectrum is smooth, one can estimate the local bias using a spline approximation that determines the curvature of the power spectrum.
 The variance estimate is obtained using the jackknifing technique in \cite{thomson_1991} (refer to Section \ref{subsubsec:mt}).

-Since this method requires smooth spectra without any line components, it can only be used for analyzing asteroseismic time-series that are known to have a smooth granulation background and a comb-like p-mode pattern, i.e., those of solar-like oscillators.
-However, since we cannot rule out the possibility of the presence of line components due to extrinsic features such as exoplanets, a good test is to use $NW$ and $K$ based on the Thomson metrics, estimate the multitaper F-test and ensure that no line components are present.
-Another potential method is to perform the multitaper F-test on a given time-series to determine if line components are present and then remove them from the spectrum using a prewhitening approach.
-In the Kepler-91 case, this method does not work well due to the presence of several lines with uncertainties in their frequency estimates.
+Since this method requires smooth spectra without any purely periodic signals, it can only be used for analyzing asteroseismic time-series that are known to have a smooth granulation background and a comb-like p-mode pattern, i.e., those of solar-like oscillators.
+However, since we cannot rule out the possibility of the presence of sinusoidal signals due to extrinsic features such as exoplanets, a good test is to use $NW$ and $K$ based on the Thomson metrics, estimate the multitaper F-test and ensure that no periodic signal is present.
+Another potential method is to perform the multitaper F-test on a given time-series and then remove periodic signals from the power spectrum using a prewhitening approach.
+In the Kepler-91 case, this method does not work well because there are several periodic signals with uncertainties in their frequency estimates.
 We provide this optimization technique in the \texttt{tapify} package but caution that it should only be used if appropriate.

-\item We can also directly use the F-test to make informed decisions about bandwidth selection.
+\item We can also directly use the harmonic F-test (see our companion paper, Patil et al. 2024b) to make informed decisions about bandwidth selection.
 We can analyze pseudowindows with varying bandwidth and try detecting injected signals using the F-test.
 If $NW$ is too narrow, the F-test will be unable to detect the signal; if it is too wide, there will be spurious detections. $NW=4$ seems to work well for our case study. \end{enumerate}

-We expand upon bandwidth selection in Section \ref{subsec:simulation_modes}, where we use $NW=3$ and $4$ to see how the frequency resolution changes and the effect it has on asteroseismic mode detection.
+We expand upon bandwidth selection in Section \ref{subsec:simulation_modes}, where we use $NW=3$ and $NW=4$ to see how the frequency resolution changes and the effect it has on asteroseismic mode detection.
+Note that we set $K$ to $2NW - 1$ to control out-of-band spectral leakage, but this discrete parameter could be tuned to further minimize leakage.